Who are we?

 - Community Visioning

-Bringing groups of people together around particular issues to find consensus and a shared vision of future activity has become a particular strength for SERC.
-Initiated with our work in the geosciences (see, for example, Building Strong Geoscience Departments), these skills are increasingly being brought to bear on more generalized issues in STEM education (see, for example, Using Data in the Classroom, Reconsidering the Textbook).
+Bringing groups of people together around particular issues to find consensus and a shared vision of future activity is a hallmark of SERCs work.
+Initiated with our work in the geosciences (see, for example, Building Strong Geoscience Departments), these skills are also brought to bear on more generalized issues in STEM education (see, for example, Using Data in the Classroom, Reconsidering the Textbook, Restrospective Essays on a Decade of Building a National Science Digital Library to Transform STEM Education).

 - Research on Learning

 SERC is engaged in research projects that seek to develop a stronger understanding of student learning in geoscience and STEM courses as well as how faculty learn about pedagogical practices.
-Projects such as Bringing Research on Learning to the Geosciences and Cutting Edge: Observing and Assessing Student Learning bring together experts in the cognitive and learning sciences with educators with "front line" experience.
+Projects such as Bringing Research on Learning to the Geosciences and Cutting Edge: Classroom Observation Project bring together experts in the cognitive and learning sciences with educators with "front line" experience and engage faculty in educational research

 How do we do what we do?